aravic/6.829-pset-3/README.md

 ## Submission

+Your writeup for the entire problem set (problems 1 and 2) should be placed in WRITEUP.{md,pdf,txt}.
+We will provide a Google form for you to upload a link to your repository via Piazza.
+Before you submit, make sure you add "vikramn" and "akshayn" as collaborators.

-The first part of the assignment asks you to implement a buffer-based (BB) scheme.
+The first part of problem 2 in this of the assignment asks you to implement a buffer-based (BB) scheme.
 We don't expect code to be turned in for this part, only a writeup of your answers.

-The second part asks you to come up with your own algorithm, your goal being to get a better average QoE than BB.
+The second part of problem 2 asks you to come up with your own algorithm, your goal being to get a better average QoE than BB.
 Like PS2, we will provide a leaderboard for submissions, which will be opened a few days after the problem set is released.
 Please note that:
 1. Your grade on the assignment does **not** depend on your leaderboard rank!
 2. Unlike PS2, the leaderboard server **will not** execute your code.
 It will show the results produced in your local development environment.
 We therefore ask that you act in good faith and don't modify the submission code.